ietf-wg-asdf/instance-information/draft-ietf-asdf-instance-information.md

 By default, the values contained in the message are applied to the preceding message(s) via the JSON Merge Patch algorithm.
 Via the `patchMethod` quality, different patch algorithms MAY be indicated.

-TODO: Reword

-When the state of a device at a given point in time is known (e.g., due to a previous instance-related message), an external entity might only be interested in the changes since that point in time.
-Or it might want to adjust its state and/or context the device operates in.
-For both purposes, instance-related messages can be used.

-{{code-sdf-delta-message}} shows an example that contains an instance-related message reporting a "proofshot delta", that is the state changes that occured compared to the ones reported in the previous message (identified via its `previousMessageId`).
-In this example, only the temperature as measured by the sensor has changed, so only that information is included.
+{{code-sdf-delta-message}} shows an example Delta message that reports state changes compared to the ones reported in the previous message (identified via its `previousMessageId`).
+In this example, only the temperature that has been measured by the sensor has changed, which is why it is the only piece of information that is included.

 Delta messages could be used in the Series Transfer Pattern {{STP}}, which may be one way to model a telemetry stream from a device.

 ~~~ sdf
 info: